 The aircraft could be used for a host of civil, commercial and military applications ranging from the provision of internet to remote areas, surveillance over large forest areas right through to military surveillance activities.
 It offers a more affordable and persistent alternative to existing satellite and aircraft capabilities.

-You can find out more about this incredible new aircraft in our Series on Science videos which explain some of the fascinating facts and the marvellous maths that make PHASA-35 such a high flyer.
+Our Series on Science videos are a great way to engage a younger audience about what our engineers do.
+Find out more about this incredible new aircraft in the series which explains some of the fascinating facts and the marvellous maths that make PHASA-35 such a high flyer.

 PHASA-35 is a great example of what engineers and technologists can do when they understand science and apply that know-how to finding new solutions to problems.